 Of paramount importance for corporations qua single persons at law were their unity, distinctiveness, perpetuity and identity over time.
 These are concerns that we find echoed in Thomas White’s ‘De Mundo’ Examined (1642-3), where Hobbes maintains that ‘when any citizen dies the material of the state is not the same, i.e., the state is not the same ens’ but ‘the uninterrupted order and motion of government that signal a state ensure that, while they remain as one, the state is the same in number’ (Hobbes 1976, 141).
 Hobbes’s indebtedness to the doctrine corporate personality becomes, if anything, clearer in his early political treatises.
-In The Elements of Law (1640), the commonwealth comes to be defined as ‘a multitude of men, united as one person by a common power’ (EL 19.8; see also EL 20.1).
-In De Cive (1642), Hobbes reiterates that the person resulting from the incorporation is a civil person: ‘Union so made is called a commonwealth or civil society and also a civil person; for since there is one will of all of them, it is to be taken as one person; and is to be distinguished and differentiated by a unique name from all particular men, having its own rights and its own property’ (DCv 5.9; see also DCv 10.5).
+In The Elements of Law (1640), the commonwealth comes to be defined as ‘a multitude of men, united as one person by a common power’ (1969, 104; see also 1969, 108).
+EL 19.8; see also EL 20.1.
+In De cive (1642), Hobbes reiterates that the person resulting from the incorporation is a civil person: ‘Union so made is called a commonwealth or civil society and also a civil person; for since there is one will of all of them, it is to be taken as one person; and is to be distinguished and differentiated by a unique name from all particular men, having its own rights and its own property’ (1998, 73) DCv 5.9; see also DCv 10.5.
 A civil person is an incorporated collective of natural persons from which one artificial will can be extracted (through a pre-agreed decision mechanism), and to which a single will can thus be attributed.
-The commonwealth was one such civil person, resulting from the multitude agreeing ‘that the will of some one man or the consenting wills of a majority of themselves is to be taken as the will of all’ (DCv 6.1n).
+The commonwealth was one such civil person, resulting from the multitude agreeing ‘that the will of some one man or the consenting wills of a majority of themselves is to be taken as the will of [them] all’ (1998, 76) DCv 6.1n.
 That is, in agreeing to submit to a common unitary external will (the sovereign’s), which they take as the will of all, the multitude incorporates itself into one person.
 It is the capacity to will and act in matters that are of common concern that make the commonwealth a person.
-The commonwealth’s or the incorporated people’s will is the sovereign’s will, and, as such, we see Hobbes using civil person interchangeably for the collective artificial person and for the sovereign (EL 21.11).
+The commonwealth’s or the incorporated people’s will is the sovereign’s will, and, as such, we see Hobbes using civil person interchangeably for the collective artificial person and for the sovereign (1969, 124) EL 21.11.
 But it would be wrong to conclude from this that the only person here is the sovereign’s (Tuck 2016).
-The multitude of particular men is that matter out of which the commonwealth is made; sovereignty is the form giving it unity (DCv 17.21).
-De Cive already treats the sovereign as the essence of the commonwealth, but Leviathan puts the point across more forcibly by deeming the sovereign to be its ‘Soul’, the principle of its form, that which animates it, that which holds ‘all together within a single and specific form’: a person.
-(Cavarero 2002, 172).
+The multitude of particular men is that matter out of which the commonwealth is made; sovereignty is the form giving it unity (1998, 221) DCv 17.21.
+De cive already treats the sovereign as the essence of the commonwealth, but Leviathan puts the point across more forcibly by deeming the sovereign to be its ‘Soul’, the principle of its form, that which animates it, that which holds ‘all together within a single and specific form’: a person (Cavarero 2002, 172).
 Sovereign and commonwealth thus ‘coincide in life’ (Cavarero 2002, 176).
 But the commonwealth nonetheless constitutes a distinctive person, resulting from a union between form (sovereignty) and matter (subjects) (Abizadeh 2013, 133; Olsthoorn 2020, 6).